rapid7/insightconnect-workflows/workflows/Microsoft_Teams_URL_Analysis/help.md

 # Description

-This workflow will scan a Microsoft Teams channel for a specific check url command.
-When the workflow detects a message matching that signature, it will automatically scan the url in VirusTotal and return the results to Microsoft Teams.
+This workflow will scan a Microsoft Teams channel for a specific message.
+When the workflow detects a message matching that signature, it will automatically scan the URL in VirusTotal and return the results to Microsoft Teams.

 # Key Features